-Josh and Sarah Bowmar of Bowmar Bowhunting have personally been responsible for the donation of over 30,000 meals in South Africa and Mozambique combined since 2016!
+Josh and Sarah Bowmar of Bowmar Bowhunting have personally been responsible for the donation of over 60,000 meals in South Africa, Mozambique, and Tanzania combined since 2016!
 We have been very fortunate to travel to South Africa three times and Mozambique once (as of late 2020).
 It is our mission to go to Africa every year so that we can continue our efforts in conservation and philanthropy work.

 On top of animals having value, hunters provide the funds necessary to protect the animals through anti-poaching efforts.
 In addition, hunters are also able to provide tens of thousands of meals for locals in the area we\they are hunting.
 Absolutely nothing goes to waste in Africa and we are proud to be able to contribute to multiple efforts at the same time.
 Strictly bow hunting provides its own challenges but that is a post reserved for another day.